LeeBergstrand/BackBLAST_Reciprocal_BLAST/README.md

 BackBLAST_Reciprocal_BLAST
 ==========================

-Reciprocal BLAST and a toolkit for finding and visualizing BLAST hits across multiple bacterial genomes.
+This repository contains a toolkit for finding and visualizing BLAST hits for gene clusters within multiple bacterial genomes.
+It also contains a Reciprocal BLAST program for filtering down BLAST results to only best reciprocal hits.

 - **BackBLAST.py** - A script that uses NCBI BLAST to search for gene clusters within a within a bacterial genome genome.
 Non-orthalagous genes are filtred out by identifying and extracting only Bidirectional Best BLAST Hits using a graph-based algorithm.
 The algorithm is illustrated below:
 ![BackBLAST Algorithm](https://raw.githubusercontent.com/LeeBergstrand/BackBLAST-Gene-Cluster-Finder/master/Media/BackBLAST-Algorithm.gif)